Anastasiia Gubanova: 2017–18 season

 At the 2018 Russian Championships, Gubanova placed sixth on the senior level and fourth at the junior event.
 During the season she won two international junior events, 2017 Cup of Nice and 2017 Tallinn Trophy.
+In March, it was announced that Gubanova had moved to Moscow, where Elena Buianova became her new coach.

 2018–19 season: Senior international debut

 In late November, Gubanova made her senior international debut at the 2018 CS Tallinn Trophy where she finished fourth.
 One week later she competed at 2018 CS Golden Spin of Zagreb where she won her first international senior and Challenger Series medal (silver) with a personal best score of 198.65 points.
+She would finish ninth at the 2019 Russian Championships.

-2019–20 season & 2020–21 seasons
+2019–20 season and 2020–21 seasons

+Prior to the 2019–20 season, Gubanova moved back to St. Petersburg and began training under Evgeni Rukavicin.

-Gubanova placed tenth at the 2020 Russian Championships.
-She did not compete during the 2020–21 season, and in August of 2021, it was announced that she would continue her career competing for Georgia.
+She competed at the 2020 Russian Championships, where she finished tenth.

+During the 2020–21 season she competed only at the Saint Petersburg Championships, and in August 2021, it was announced that she would continue her career competing for Georgia.